 People living with disabilities successfully participate in program(s) of their choosing throughout the Bellevue area.

 The Choices for People with Disabilities Plan provides an outline of recreational choices available for residents with disabilities.
 The Plan describes the process that Parks & Community Services uses to support the inclusion process & specialized recreation, thereby encouraging those living with disabilities to participate in the programs of their choosing.

 Adaptive Recreation Opportunities

-Summary of programs offered at Highland Community Center, not all programs are offered each quarter, please check the current quarter Connections Recreation & Activity Guide, to find out what is being offered.
+Summary of programs offered at Highland Community Center, not all programs are offered each quarter.

 Full Fitness Fun: